Skip to content

 What changed and why it matters

-The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015 — usually just called the Black Money Act — has been one of the scariest pieces of Indian tax legislation for returning NRIs.
+The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, usually just called the , has been one of the scariest pieces of Indian tax legislation for returning s.
 Penalty up to three times the tax.
 Flat 30% tax on undisclosed foreign assets.
 Criminal prosecution for wilful non-disclosure.

-Section 43 of the Act deals with penalty for non-disclosure of foreign assets in the Indian income tax return.
-For years, the administrative threshold for triggering Section 43 penalty was ₹5 lakh of movable foreign assets.
+of the Act deals with penalty for non-disclosure of foreign assets in the Indian income tax return.
+For years, the administrative threshold for triggering penalty was ₹5 lakh of movable foreign assets.

-In September 2025, CBDT amended the instructions.
-The threshold for movable foreign assets is now **₹20 lakh**.
-If your total movable foreign assets (bank balances, brokerage accounts, small investments, retirement accounts below threshold) don't exceed ₹20 lakh, Section 43 penalty proceedings don't get triggered.
+From 1 October 2024, the Finance (No. 2) Act 2024 amendment to BMA Sections 42/43 raised the threshold for movable foreign assets from ₹5 lakh to **₹20 lakh** (further Aug 2025 instructions extended prosecution immunity in line).
+If your total movable foreign assets (bank balances, brokerage accounts, small investments, retirement accounts below threshold) don't exceed ₹20 lakh, penalty proceedings don't get triggered.

-Immovable foreign property is NOT covered — if you own a house in Dubai or a flat in London, that still has to be disclosed in Schedule FA regardless of value.
+Immovable foreign property is NOT covered, if you own a house in Dubai or a flat in London, that still has to be disclosed in regardless of value.

 Who this helps

-**Returning NRIs.** If you're moving back to India after years abroad and you have a Singapore bank account with S$20,000, a US 401(k) with $15,000, and a UK pension with £8,000 — total under ₹20 lakh — you don't have to live in fear of a Section 43 penalty for missing a Schedule FA disclosure.
+**Returning s.** If you're moving back to India after years abroad and you have a Singapore bank account with S$20,000, a US 401(k) with $15,000, and a UK pension with £8,000, total under ₹20 lakh, you don't have to live in fear of a penalty for missing a disclosure.

-**RNORs with small overseas accounts.** Resident but Not Ordinarily Resident (RNOR) status is a transitional tax bucket for returning NRIs.
-During your RNOR years, your foreign income generally isn't taxed in India, but Schedule FA disclosure rules still apply.
+**s with small overseas accounts.** Resident but Not Ordinarily Resident (RNOR) status is a transitional tax bucket for returning s.
+During your RNOR years, your foreign income generally isn't taxed in India, AND disclosure does not apply (Schedule FA is -only — RNORs and NRIs are exempt under the -2 instructions).
 The ₹20 lakh safe harbour gives RNORs breathing room on the small stuff.

-**Forgetful ex-NRIs.** People who moved back 5-6 years ago, never disclosed a small overseas account they forgot about, and have been anxious ever since.
-If the total movable foreign assets are under ₹20 lakh, the Section 43 exposure is now administratively off the table.
+**Forgetful ex-s.** People who moved back 5 Assessment Years ( Circular 11/2024) ago, never disclosed a small overseas account they forgot about, and have been anxious ever since.
+If the total movable foreign assets are under ₹20 lakh, the exposure is now administratively off the table.

 What this doesn't change

-**It's not an amnesty.** The Black Money Act itself is unchanged.
+**It's not an amnesty.** The itself is unchanged.
 Large undisclosed foreign assets, wilful concealment, and immovable foreign property are still fully in scope.
 This is a threshold change, not a free pass.

-**If you've already been issued a notice under Section 43:** The change doesn't automatically cancel the notice.
-You'd need to raise the amended threshold in your reply and argue for withdrawal based on the new CBDT instruction.
-Get a specialist involved — this isn't DIY.
+**If you've already been issued a notice under :** The change doesn't automatically cancel the notice.
+You'd need to raise the amended threshold in your reply and argue for withdrawal based on the new instruction.
+Get a specialist involved, this isn't DIY.

 **Criminal prosecution provisions are untouched.** For large or wilful cases, prosecution under Section 50-51 of the Act remains available to the department.